Here are some of my favorite places to dine al fresco and take advantage of the Florida sunshine (and amazing chefs here in St. Augustine):

 1. Casa Maya.
 22 Hypolita.
 This modern Mexican restaurant is the hub’s favorite any time of year–he loves the carnitas, as well as the homemade guacamole.
 And I can always be talked into one of their amazing grouper specials, or a big bowl of black bean soup.
 But when the weather warms up, the food is meant to be enjoyed in one of their many outdoor spaces.
 There is the very nice back patio area, complete with gardens and lanterns at night.
 There is a front porch that overlooks the street, and is a great place to people watch (you have a great view of Casa Maya’s original location, now home to Catch 27).
 There is a back porch on the second floor, overlooking the patio.
 Great food, combined with amazing weather?
 Awesome.

 2. The Floridian.
-39 Cordova. www.thefloridianstaug.com.
+72 Spanish Street. www.thefloridianstaug.com.
 This restaurant specializes in local food–and that’s a great reason to enjoy the local weather.
 Try the pilau (a local spanish dish with rice and tomatoes), or one of the vegetarian options.
-There are only a handful of outdoor tables, so go at an off hour if you want to sit outside.
-And fair warning to the shorties among us–they’re all high tops, so wear your heels or be prepared to ask for a boost.
+They’ve recently moved to a new location on Spanish Street and that means more tables to enjoy their great dishes!
+(BLOG Updated on 10.17.15 to reflect restaurant’s new location).

 3. Mojo’s BBQ.
 5 Cordova Street. www.mojobbq.com.
 If you want to eat at a regular hour, consider Mojo’s.
 They have tons of outdoor seating, and umbrellas if it’s too glarey.
 I love the Mojo salad–but (full disclosure) I would eat a pile of wet newspaper if you put their homemade cornbread croutons on top of it with a side of their homemade honey mustard dressing.